MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/help-command-team-foundation-version-control.md

 ---
 title: Help command (Team Foundation Version Control)
 titleSuffix: Azure Repos
-description: See how to use the tf help command to get information about syntax for a TFVC command. ms.assetid: 8cd73edc-8d60-42be-a840-616e6207a1d8 ms.service: azure-devops-repos ms.topic: reference
+description: See how to use the tf help command to get information about syntax for tf command-line utility commands. ms.assetid: 8cd73edc-8d60-42be-a840-616e6207a1d8 ms.service: azure-devops-repos ms.topic: reference